esphome/esphome-docs/components/binary_sensor/tuya.rst

     :description: Instructions for setting up a Tuya device binary sensor.

-The ``tuya`` binary sensor platform creates a binary sensor from a tuya serial component and requires :doc:`/components/tuya` to be configured.
+The ``tuya`` binary sensor platform creates a binary sensor from a tuya component and requires :doc:`/components/tuya` to be configured.

 You can create the binary sensor as follows: